grnet/synnefo/docs/admin-guide.rst

-Create a virtual private network for user `7cf4d078-67bf-424d-8ff2-8669eb4841ea` using the `PHYSICAL_VLAN` flavor, which means that the network will be uniquely assigned a phsyical VLAN.
+Create a virtual private network for user `7cf4d078-67bf-424d-8ff2-8669eb4841ea` using the `PHYSICAL_VLAN` flavor, which means that the network will be uniquely assigned a physical VLAN.
 The network is assigned an IPv4 subnet, described by it's CIDR and gateway.
 Also, the `--dhcp=True` option is used, to make `nfdhcpd` response to DHCP queries from VMs.